mac50/Getting-and-Cleaning-Data-Assignment/README.md

 5. Two sub-directories labeled training and test which contain separate data sets, to be combined in this assignment.
 Within each of these directories is the following:
   6. A subdirectory called Inertial Signals, which may be thought of as the "raw" data fromw which the feature variable test and training feature variabes are derived  In reality, however the Inertial Signals were actually processed  "by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window)" to the data from the phone.
 Inertial Signals were not used in this assignment.
   7. A file named X_????.txt  which   contains the 561 feature  set variable data that were computed from the Inertial File Data.
-  8. A file named Y_????.txt which contain the activities associated with the derived feature data point in the X_????.txt file
+  8. A file named Y_????.txt which contain the ordered activities associated with the derived feature data point in the X_????.txt file
   9. A file named subject_????.txt which contains the ordered subject list  associated with each data point in the x_????.txt file.